liang-hou/ssgan-la/BigGAN-PyTorch/README.md

 - [PyTorch](https://PyTorch.org/), version 1.6.0
 - tqdm, numpy, scipy, and h5py

-Before runining SSGAN-LA on Tiny-ImageNet, you need to manully download the Tiny-ImageNet dataset and store it into `data` folder with the following structure.
+Before running SSGAN-LA on Tiny-ImageNet, you need to manually download the Tiny-ImageNet dataset and store it into [data](./) folder with the following structure.

 ```
 tiny_imagenet